 The Company adopted Accounting Standards Codification Topic 842, Leases (ASC 842) on January 1, 2019.
-For further discussion of the adoption, refer to the "Recent Accounting Pronouncements Adopted or Otherwise Effective as of March 31, 2019" section below.
 ASC 842 applies to a number of arrangements to which the Company is party whereby the Company acts as a lessee.

 Whenever the Company enters into a new arrangement, it must determine, at the inception date, whether the arrangement contains a lease.
 This determination generally depends on whether the arrangement conveys to the Company the right to control the use of an explicitly or implicitly identified fixed asset for a period of time in exchange for consideration.
 Control of an underlying asset is conveyed to the Company if the Company obtains the rights to direct the use of and to obtain substantially all of the economic benefits from using the underlying asset.